Meet Zena Cooper, one of the exhibitors at the Isfield Frost Fair today. All her craft skills go towards raising funds for Cancer Research.

 Zena is among 18 artists and craftspeople displaying their work at the Frost Fair.
 Her stall was sponsored by Isfield Village Hall committee so that all the money she raised could go to the charity.

-Others at the fair, who contribute to hall funds by paying £20 for their stall, included Helen Stonham and Sue Biggins from Isfield Farm Shop.
+Others at the fair contributed to hall funds by paying £20 for their stall.

 Author Andrea Keer, who lives at Cross in Hand, and before that was in Ridgewood, was selling copies of her book ‘Wellington The Gardening Dog’.

 Wellington’s owner Miss Slugwash (named after a road in Chailey) tripped over him and broke both her legs and he felt so guilty that she was housebound that he recruited friends to help keep the garden tidy.

 Gunk the worm, became a soil scientist, and other animals such as Rocket Rabbit and Polly Bee had jobs appropriate to their skills too.